Craving Checkpoint: An Interactive Fridge Lock forMindful Eating

 Prototype Development

-Close-up view of the IntentLock interface prototype.
+Close-up view of the interface prototype Version 1.0

 The main control